stackforge/pecan/docs/source/deployment.rst

        Use ``pip freeze`` and ``pip install`` to create and install from a ``requirements.txt`` file for your project.

-    *  Install Pecan manually via the instructions found in :ref:`Installation`.
+    *  Via the manual instructions found in :ref:`Installation`.

 .. note::
     Regardless of the route you choose, it's highly recommended that all